Fed leaves low rates alone and foresees no moves in 2020

 And Fed Vice Chair Richard Clarida suggested last month that full employment — the lowest rate that the Fed thinks the jobless rate can go before it starts escalating inflation — could be as low as 3.6%.
 A year ago, the Fed thought it was 4.4%.

-On Wednesday, Powell acknowledged that the Fed was caught by surprise when the economy appeared to weaken late last year.

-“Toward the end of 2018, there was still a sense that the economy was growing at around 3%, and it didn’t,” he said.
-“I didn’t expect to face the challenges, but I think we did face them, and I’m pleased that we moved to support the economy in the way that we did.
-I think both the economy and monetary policy right now — I think are in a good place.”
+At his previous news conference in late October, Powell had set a high bar for a rate hike.
+Recent economic data has been healthy, providing another reason for the Fed to stay on the sidelines.

-Fed policymakers have been weighing their options to stabilize short-term lending in money markets.
+Fed policymakers are also weighing their options to stabilize short-term lending in money markets.
 In late September, overnight lending markets seized up, and banks and other financial institutions struggled to find short-term loans.
 This problem briefly lifted the Fed’s benchmark rate out of its target range.

 The Fed started buying Treasury bills in October, with an initial monthly purchase of $60 billion, to boost banks’ cash reserves and make more money available for short-term lending.